swt-user/LLM_Planning_Paper_List/Readme.md

 + "CGMI: Configurable General Multi-Agent Interaction Framework"
 + "Large Language Model as Autonomous Decision Maker"
 + "The Rise and Potential of Large Language Model Based Agents: A Survey"
++ "LASER: LLM Agent with State-Space Exploration for Web Navigation"

 ## Planning